 You might not need that penguin oven mitt, but someone else will probably pay a pretty penny for it online or at a garage sale.
 Find out the best way to sell your castoffs by comparing the two right here.

 Take one look at eBay or Post a Note and you’ll see people will buy just about anything off the internet.
-Seriously, it’s amazing what some people are listing online (like this personalised Hogwarts acceptance letter for $10).
+Seriously, it’s amazing what some people are listing online.

 - Putting an item up for sale online will allow you to reach a wider audience than if you were to throw a garage sale or list it in the local paper.